JonasLilletevedt/R-ML-models/docs/LINEAR_REGRESSION .md

 These are the main optimizations I’ll explore for the v22 CPU kernel:

 - **float32 instead of float64**
   Most ML datasets don’t need 64-bit precision.
-Switching to float32 cuts memory usage—and memory traffic—in half.
+Switching to float32 cuts memory usage, and memory traffic—in half.
 If someone needs float64, we can expose a toggle.

 - **fused memory passes**
   Currently, prediction, error computation, and gradient accumulation all scan the dataset separately.
 Fusing them into a single pass means touching `X` once per iteration instead of 2–3 times.